Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 Figure~\ref{fig:marm-results} summarizes the final inversion results for the three source configurations.
-The top row displays the conditional mean velocity estimates, which improve as the number of sources increases---the relative model error (RME) decreases from 11.47\% ($N_s = 17$) to 9.81\% ($N_s = 34$) and 9.50\% ($N_s = 68$).
+The top row displays the conditional mean velocity estimates, which improve as the number of sources increases, the relative model error falling monotonically across the three configurations.
 The conditional mean captures the major geological features of the Marmousi model, including the dipping reflectors, the anticlinal structures, and the velocity inversions at depth.
 The middle row shows the pointwise standard deviation, which serves as a spatially resolved uncertainty map.
 With $N_s = 17$ sources, the uncertainty is broadly distributed, reflecting the limited data coverage.
 As the number of sources increases to 34 and 68, the pointwise standard deviation decreases---particularly in the shallow section where the denser source coverage provides better illumination.
 The uncertainty remains elevated in the deep section of the model and near the lateral boundaries, consistent with the reduced sensitivity of surface measurements to deep structures.
-The bottom row depicts the difference between the conditional mean and the true velocity model.
-Notably, the error and standard deviation maps are strongly correlated---regions of large estimation error coincide with regions of high posterior uncertainty, and both increase systematically with depth.
-This spatial agreement quantitatively confirms that the uncertainty estimates produced by ADMM-SVGD are well-calibrated, despite operating in a high-dimensional parameter space.
+The bottom row depicts the absolute difference between the conditional mean and the true velocity model.
+Notably, the error and standard deviation maps are strongly correlated, and both increase systematically with depth.
+This spatial agreement is consistent with well-calibrated uncertainty, although it does not by itself constitute a formal calibration test.